davidp443/pokemon-webapi/README.md

 The following instructions assume your OS is Windows, Linux or MacOS.
 For windows users, instructions must be executed in git bash.
 If using cmd, please replace '/' with '\\' in file paths.

-Make sure you have the follwoing installed:
+Make sure you have the following installed:
 - a recent version of git (>2.0.0)
 - a recent version of docker (tested with Docker 20.10.8)
 - dotnet SDK installed (tested with 5.0.401)